Cracking the Code: How Egging Houses Became a Prankster Pastime

 No matter where you stand on the confectionary continuam, you’re a sucker for suckers, a chocolate connoisseur, or you have a soft spot for hard candy, summer is the perfect time to indulge your sweet tooth and tap into nostalgia one bite at a time.

-Apologies to candy canes and no offense to fudge squares, but certain candies are meant to shine during long days and warm weather.
+Apologies to candy canes and no offense to Butterfinger, but certain candies are meant to shine during long days and warm weather.

 A few of these high-season handfuls include the following: